-Firstly when you are looking to trade it is essential that you can guarantee that your money is in safe hands.
+Firstly when you are looking to trade it is essential that you can guarantee that your money is held in a segregated bank account with Plus500 or IC Markets.
 Therefore, please bear this in mind when you sign up with Plus500 or IC Markets.

 Also, before you sign up with online brokers like Plus500 or IC Markets, make sure you know what you are doing.
 Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
 To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.

 Beware of the risks that come with trading.
 The financial markets can be volatile and investments can go down as well as up.
 Educate yourself, make full use of all Plus500 and IC Markets educational resources and financial research tools.
 If you are new to trading sign up for a demo account with Plus500 and IC Markets to find which suits you and your trading style.

 Some of you might be thinking about what we mean when we say ‘trading style’.
 Here are a few examples.
 A day trader will look to open positions and close them on the same day.
 This will require a broker that specialises in this.
 To do this with some brokers would be a bad idea because of the commission and fees involved.
 Check if Plus500 and IC Markets fees match your trading requirements.